dladd/pyFormex/sphinx/examples.rst

 Sometimes you learn quicker from studying an example than from reading a tutorial or user guide.
 To help you we have created this collection of annotated examples.
-Beware that the script texts presented in this document may differ slightly from the corresponding example coming with the |pyformex| distribution.
+Beware that the script texts presented in this document may differ slightly from the corresponding example coming with the pyFormex distribution.

 .. _sec:creating-geometry: